oracle official Web Site ManualiOracle.it

 create index ix2 on t2(b);

-You want to have the list of these segments ordered by degree.
+You want to find out a query to get the segments list ordered by degree.
 Then you want to have a result like this:

 TYPE OWNER OBJECT_NAME DEGREE